Entering and exiting trades

 should_short() are for entering trades only.
 This means that they would get called on every new candle only if no position is open, and no order is active.

-If you're looking to close trades dynamically, update_position() is what you're looking fore.
+If you're looking to close trades dynamically, update_position() is what you're looking for.

 def go_long(self): self.buy = qty, entry_price self.stop_loss = qty, stop_loss_price self.take_profit = qty, take_profit_price

-take_profit_price are placeholders, can be anything you want; but
+take_profit_price are placeholders, and can be anything you want; but

 self.take_profit are special variables that Jesse uses; they must be the same.